 C: Annie Leibovitz, Henri Cartier-Bresson, Elizabeth Messina and my awesome husband Michael inspire me most.
 Their work is unique and seems effortless.
 I cannot get enough of them

 What is your absolute favorite thing to shoot?

-M: Well, I love to shoot weddings (in case you didn’t notice).
+M: Well, I love to shoot weddings (in case you didn’t notice :P).
 Modern wedding photography represents a perfect blending of two genres of photography – photojournalism and fine art and/or lifestyle portraiture.
 Two aspects of photography I really enjoy.
 I also like to just make portraits of people.
 Some of my best images have been portraits.
 And every once in a while, I get back to my artistic roots and do something conceptual just for fun.
 It’s fantastic.

 C: I am in love with couples.
 Couple Portraits, Engagement Sessions, Weddings – that’s my passion.
 Capturing real emotions is what it’s all about.